quozd/awesome-dotnet/README.md

 * [Shielded](https://github.com/jbakic/Shielded) - Software Transactional Memory (STM) implementation for .NET
 * [TinyMapper](https://github.com/TinyMapper/TinyMapper) - a tiny and quick object mapper for .Net.
 * [Jint](https://github.com/sebastienros/jint) - Javascript interpreter for .NET which provides full ECMA 5.1 compliance and can run on any .NET plaftform.
+* [MSBuild ILMerge task](https://ilmergemsbuild.codeplex.com/) - MSBuild ILMerge task is a NuGet package allows you to use the famous ILMerge utility in automated builds and/or Visual Studio projects.

 ## MVVM